tulane-cmps6610/problemset-02-template/problemset-02.md

       time.

     What is the work and span of these algorithms?
-For the span, just assume that it is the same as the work to combine solutions.
+For the span, just assume that it is the same as the work to combine solutions (i.e., the non-recursive quantity).
 Which algorithm would you choose?
 Why?

+.
+.
+.
+.
+.

 5. In Module 2 we discussed two algoriths for integer multiplication.
 The